Back to top

 1. Make transit a competitive alternative to driving for everyone.

 a.
-Extend Buffalo Metro along heavily travelled corridors to provide fast, high-capacity network connecting major destinations (especially UB campuses, downtown, the airport, Highmark Stadium, Sahlen Field, Keybank Arena, Exchange Street Amtrak Station).
+Extend Buffalo Metro Rail Rapid Transit along heavily travelled corridors to provide fast, high-capacity network connecting major destinations (especially UB campuses, downtown, the airport, Highmark Stadium, Sahlen Field, Keybank Arena, Exchange Street Amtrak Station).

 b.
-Provide high frequency bus service (e.g., 10-minute frequencies on core routes and 20-minute frequencies on secondary routes) and integrate buses with Buffalo Metro.
-This should include high-frequency weekend service!
+Provide high frequency bus service (e.g., 10-minute frequencies on core routes and 20-minute frequencies on secondary routes).
+Increase frequency on holidays and weekends, as well.

 c.
 Increase service hours on all major routes and Buffalo Metro.